 How do you join two pieces of plastic?

-At Axenics, we use a hot gas welder for welding plastic.
+At Axenics, we use a hot gas welder..
 This process is also known as heat fusion or butt welding.
 We recommend a thermoplastic pipe welding process using heat to join two polymer-based products.
-The plastic goes through a process where heat is added to soften the plastic and then it is pushed or fused together to bond the two pieces.
+The plastic is softened by heat and then pushed or fused together to bond the two pieces.
 This results in a viable and stable bond.

 Here are the main aspects involved in joining plastic by welding: